MarkusH/talk-orm/examples.rst

     ...     print(f"Title: {book.title} -- Author: {book.author.name}")
     Title: ...

 That works, we end up with *a lot* of database queries.
 Specifically, we end up with ``1 + $number_of_books`` queries.
 Why is that?

 First, we're selecting all the books.
 That's one query.
 Then, in the for loop, we make *one query per book*.
 In case you're wondering: that is *bad*!
+It may be "just fine" for two to five books, but when you have more, you *will* end up with performance problems.

 Sidebar: Inspecting database queries
 ------------------------------------